gesellkammer/bpf4/docs/util.md

 ```

-bpf represents the curvature of a linear space. the result is a
+Represents the curvature of a linear space.

-warped bpf so that:
+The result is a warped bpf so that:

 ```
 position_bpf | warped_bpf = corresponding position after warping